Comprehensive Guide to C# and .NET Core OOP Concepts and Language Features

 Primary Constructors (C# 12)

-Compact syntax for declaring and initializing class properties via constructor parameters.
+Compact syntax for declaring and initializing properties via constructor parameters.

 public class Point(int X, int Y)